huandu/go-clone/README.md

 Package `clone` provides functions to deep clone any Go data.
 It also provides a wrapper to protect a pointer from any unexpected mutation.

-For users who use Go 1.18+, it's recommended to import `github.com/huandu/go-clone/generic` for generic APIs.
+For users who use Go 1.18+, it's recommended to import `github.com/huandu/go-clone/generic` for generic APIs and arena support.

 `Clone`/`Slowly` can clone unexported fields and "no-copy" structs as well.
 Use this feature wisely.